sadiamimi/sadiaafrose.github.io/_pages/about.md

 # Updates
 - **December 13, 2024**: Achieved Best Paper Award at the 13th International Conference on Electrical and Computer Engineering (ICECE 2024)!

-- **December 19, 2024**: Paper presentated at the 13th International Conference on Electrical and Computer Engineering (ICECE 2024)!
+- **December 19, 2024**: Paper presented at the 13th International Conference on Electrical and Computer Engineering (ICECE 2024)!
 - **November 20, 2024**: Paper accepted at the 13th International Conference on Electrical and Computer Engineering (ICECE 2024)!

 - **August 01, 2023**: Joined as a Specailist, Radio Access Network Operations at Robi Axiata PLC!